-Paul Cronin has made several films since 2001, including studies of Haskell Wexler’s 1969 feature Medium Cool, historian and curator Amos Vogel, and filmmaker Peter Whitehead.
-All three projects and related materials can be viewed in their entirety via this website.
-Currently in production is A Time to Stir.
-Fragments from this piece of visual history about the Columbia University student protests of 1968 were screened at the Toronto Film Festival in 2008.
-For what it’s worth, the Village Voice and LA Weekly reviewer wrote that even in such an unfinished state this “major film about the American Left” was the “most vital movie I ended up seeing” at the festival that year.
-Four hundred and fifty interviews have been filmed and thirty thousand newly discovered photographs catalogued.
-A Time to Stir has a projected length of fifteen hours and will be completed in time for the fiftieth anniversary of 1968.
-It has become the third in an unplanned trilogy of documentaries about 1968.
-The first was about a film, the second an individual, and now an event.
+Paul Cronin has made several films, including studies of Haskell Wexler’s 1969 feature Medium Cool (2001, re-edited 2014), historian and curator Amos Vogel (2003) and filmmaker Peter Whitehead (2006).
+All three projects and related material can be viewed via this website.
+In production is A Time to Stir, which tells the story of the Columbia University student protests of 1968 and has become the third in an unplanned trilogy of documentaries about that year.
+The first was about a film, the second an individual, now an event.

-I was a researcher and translator on Cassavetes on Cassavetes (2001), ghost-edited two volumes of interviews drawn from the archives of the American Film Institute and edited three collections for the University Press of Mississippi’s Conversations with Filmmakers series, co-edited the two-volume Things Fall Apart (2011), about the life and work of Peter Whitehead, and edited Be Sand, Not Oil: The Life and Work of Amos Vogel (2014), a collection of writings by and about Amos Vogel.
+Written projects include a researcher and translator on Cassavetes on Cassavetes (2001), “ghost-editor” of two volumes of interviews drawn from the archives of the American Film Institute and editor of three collections for the University Press of Mississippi’s Conversations with Filmmakers series, co-editor of the two-volume study of Peter Whitehead Things Fall Apart (2011) and editor of Be Sand, Not Oil: The Life and Work of Amos Vogel (2014).
 A list of books here.

-Work on the trilogy continues.
-Herzog’s bountiful disposition means that a fresh and updated edition of A Guide for the Perplexed is already required, a task being undertaken alongside an ongoing Kiarostami project: translations of his books of published poetry.
+Work on the trilogy progresses.
+Herzog’s bountiful disposition means that a fresh and updated edition of A Guide for the Perplexed is already required, a task being undertaken alongside the ongoing project of translating Kiarostami’s published poetry and the continued attendance at his workshops.
 Five Mackendrick books are also near completion.
-Exasperation and Curiosity: Alexander Mackendrick at the California Institute of the Arts is a study of his teaching career, A General into Battle is a collection of interviews, Words on Pictures: The Writings of Alexander Mackendrick includes a further collection of handouts written for CalArts students (alongside essays, memos, lectures, articles and book reviews), Screenplays and Treatments is an assembly of scripts of produced and never-realised films, and Italian Journal 1944 – 45 is an annotated version of Mackendrick’s essay written about his wartime experiences.
+Exasperation and Curiosity is a study of his teaching career, A General into Battle is a collection of interviews, Words on Pictures includes uncollected writings (essays, memos, lectures, articles, book reviews) and a further selection of handouts written for his students at the California Institute of the Arts, Screenplays and Treatments is an assembly of scripts of produced and never-realised films, and Italian Journal 1944 – 45 is an annotated version of Mackendrick’s essay written about his wartime experiences.
 In addition, three books are being prepared to accompany the completion of A Time to Stir.
-One includes an essay about the documentary’s production and an edited transcript of the film, an essay about post-1968 Columbia University, and a bibliographic survey.
+One includes an edited transcript of the film, a bibliographic survey, and essays about (i) the documentary’s production, (ii) media representation of the 1968 campus events, (iii) the group Columbia Concerned Parents, and (iv) post-1968 Columbia University.
 Another is a book of photographs, the third a history of the events told through primary documents.
-I am also pulling together a decade of research on Medium Cool for a book, and working with American playwright, author, essayist and director David Mamet on a book-length interview.
+I am also pulling together a decade of research on Medium Cool for a book (as well as steadily filming more interviews for the documentary), editing a collection of long-form interviews/oral histories for a book, formulating ideas for a third film about Peter Whitehead, and working with American playwright, author, essayist and director David Mamet on a book-length interview.
+A book and accompanying film about triple Academy Award-winner Chris Newman are nearly ready.
 The day job here.